fizal619/lol-recruit/README.md

 Cloning this repository to your server should work fine, just make sure to ```npm install``` and ```npm start``` if you need to.
 Also make sure to set an environment variable named ```RIOT_API``` with your API key for Riot Games (used to pull down player stats).

 ## User Stories
-* As a guest I would like to browse profiles.
+* As a guest I would like to browse profiles of users on the home page.
 * As a guest I would like to leave a message for a user.
 * As a user I would like to post my mini profile.
 * As a user I would like to see my League of Legends stats automatically  in my profile.